 Ultrasonic Gas Flow Meters

-Ultrasonic flow meters are one of the new gas technologies and approved for custody transfer.
+Ultrasonic flow meters are one of the new gas technologies and are approved for custody transfer.
 Inline ultrasonic meters are highly accurate (0.05-0.2%) and compete with differential pressure (DP) and turbine flow meters.
 When used as a custody transfer meter, the ultrasonic must have at least three paths.

 Clamp-on ultrasonic models are not approved in the U.S. for custody transfer at this time.
 They are nonintrusive as the transmitters clamp to the outside of the pipe.
-They are less accurate (about 1%) than the inline meter and used for monitoring, check metering, temporary flow measurement, and leak detection.
+However, they are less accurate (about 1%) than the inline meter and used for monitoring, check metering, temporary flow measurement, and leak detection.

 Ultrasonic flow meters are approved for custody transfer and perform well in large pipe sizes.
 Most Coriolis meters serve two inches or smaller pipe sizes, becoming expensive and unmanageable in larger line sizes.
 In most cases, ultrasonic meters are the better choice for 6″ pipes and larger over Coriolis.